How Trump tariffs on China and Mexico could hurt US economy

 Advertisement

-Researchers at UBS calculate that a 25% tariff on all Chinese imports would shave a percentage point from U.S. growth, which was 2.9% in 2018 and will likely be weaker in 2019.
+Researchers at UBS calculate that a 25% tariff on all Chinese imports would shave a full percentage point from U.S. growth over the next year.
+The economy grew 2.9% in 2018 and will likely be weaker for 2019.
 Add a 25% tax on Mexican goods, they say, and the United States could tumble into recession for the first time since 2009.

 The Federal Reserve has taken notice.
 Chairman Jerome Powell made clear this week that the Fed is prepared intervene, likely by lowering interest rates, if the trade wars were deemed to threaten the expansion.